My kids are back in school, and that means we’re also right back into sports.

 It’s not realistic for the kids to get by on snacking all evening, and if we have any chance of getting them showered and to bed at a decent hour, eating dinner when we get home at 8 pm is not an option.

-Eating at the soccer fields is easy when you set up an El Monterey Burrito Bar in the back of the minivan.
+Eating at the soccer fields is easy when you set up a little crockpot bar in the back of the minivan.

 When it’s time for soccer practice, I simply transport the crockpot to the back of my minivan.
 My minivan has a power outlet, so I can plug my crockpot directly into the car.
 If you don’t have one of these, you can do a quick search online to purchase a power inverter.

-Once at the soccer fields, I set up a little burrito bar in the back of the minivan so that the kids (and my husband and I) can eat between practices.
+Once at the soccer fields, I set up a little crockpot bar in the back of the minivan so that the kids (and my husband and I) can eat between practices.

 Miles usually eats while Simon is practicing.
 Simon eats while Miles is practicing.
 And Alice, Even Steven and I eat whenever we feel like it.

-I love that I can quickly and easily feed my kids a hot meal – with real steak and cheese – even when we’re spending hours at a soccer field.
+I love that I can quickly and easily feed my kids a hot meal, even when we’re spending hours at a soccer field.
 YUM!

 4. Volunteer to Coach